GuildEducationInc/rubocop-guild/README.md

 Make sure you've been granted publish access to the [rubygem](https://rubygems.org/gems/rubocop-guild)

-1. Increment the gem version in `version.rb`
+1. Increment the gem version in rubocop-guild.gemspec
 2. Run `bin/rake release`.
 This will create a new tag based on the version, push the tag to Github, and then push the gem to Rubygems